 In this section of Ireland’s Wild Atlantic Way, you’ll make your way along the Iveragh Peninsula and the MacGillycuddy Reeks, Ireland’s highest mountain range.
 Pass Inch, a long beach bordered by dunes, en route to Dingle town, a thriving fishing village, and Ireland’s westernmost town.
 Continue along the coast to Slea Head, where the blue of the marine landscape surrounds the Blasket Islands.

 Stop at the Blasket Island Centre, on the tip of the Dingle Peninsula.
 This heritage center honors the unique community that lived on the now deserted remote Blasket Islands.
-The Blasket Centre tells the story of island life, subsistence fishing, and farm, traditional life including modes of work and transport, home life, housing, and entertainment.
+The Blasket Centre tells the story of island life, subsistence fishing, farming, and traditional life including modes of work and transport, home life, housing, and entertainment.
 The Centre details the community’s struggle for existence, their language and culture, and the extraordinary literary legacy they left behind, including classics like The Islandman, Twenty Years A-Growing, and Peig.

 Continue by boat to the Great Blasket Island, now uninhabited by man, but home to a huge number of breeding seabirds, grey seals, and a few friendly dolphins.
 Visit the deserted village and perhaps take a short hike around the quiet island.